Borzoi

 Unique facts and fascinating details

-- The name 'Borzoi' is derived from the Russian word 'borzyi', which translates to 'fast'.
+- The name 'Borzoi' is derived from the old Russian word 'borzyi', which translates to 'fast'.

-- Despite their size, they are known to be 'couch potatoes' who enjoy lounging for the majority of the day.
+- Despite their size, they are known to be surprisingly light-footed and rarely bark.

 Frequently Asked Questions